VirtuallyCreative/virtuallycreative-core/content/digital-marketing.md

           ## 6 ~ 9mo

-          WordPress is a fantastic publishing platform, but out of the box, it doesn’t include many Search Engine Optimization (SEO) features.
-These are added in by additional SEO plugins, which require configuration and an understanding of SEO best practices.
+          Focus your funnels and re-align goals.

-          Our Site Tune-Up packages help maximize your WordPress’s Search Engine Optimization (SEO) effectiveness by making sure all “low-hanging fruit” is quickly taken care of by making sure the best SEO plugins for your WordPress website are installed and configured properly.
-If there are missing SEO plugins we safely install them for you and configure them for continuous optimal use.
+          Building upon the base from the Basic Package, the Standard Site Tune-Up package maximizes your WordPress’s Search Engine Optimization (SEO) effectiveness by ensuring premium versions of any performance, SEO, and content integrity plugins best suited for your website setup are running together smoothly.

-          *   Lorem ipsum

-          *   dolor sit amet
         actions: []
         type: grid_item
         image: images/seo-standard.svg